George Reid

-Sir George Houston Reid (25 February 1845 – 12 September 1918) was a Scottish-born Australian politician, diplomat, and barrister who served as the fourth prime minister of Australia from 1904 to 1905.
+Sir George Houston Reid (25 February 1845 – 12 September 1918) was the fourth prime minister of Australia, serving from 1904 to 1905.
 He held office as the leader of the Free Trade Party, previously serving as the 12th premier of New South Wales from 1894 to 1899, and later as the high commissioner of Australia to the United Kingdom from 1910 to 1916.

 Reid was born in Johnstone, Renfrewshire, Scotland.
-He and his family immigrated to Australia when he was young.
+He and his family emigrated to Australia when he was young.
 They initially settled in Melbourne, but moved to Sydney when Reid was 13, at which point he left school and began working as a clerk.
 He later joined the New South Wales civil service, and rose through the ranks to become secretary of the Attorney-General's Department.
 Reid was also something of a public intellectual, publishing several works in defence of liberalism and free trade.
 He began studying law in 1876 and was admitted to the bar in 1879.
 In 1880, he resigned from the civil service to run for parliament, winning election to the New South Wales Legislative Assembly.

 From 1883 to 1884, Reid was Minister of Public Instruction in the government of Alexander Stuart.
 He joined the Free Trade Party of Henry Parkes in 1887, but refused to serve in Parkes' governments due to personal enmity.
 When Parkes resigned as party leader in 1891, Reid was elected in his place.
 He became premier after the 1894 election and remained in office for just over five years.
 Despite never winning majority government, Reid was able to pass a number of domestic reforms concerning the civil service and public finances.
 He was an advocate of federation and played a part in drafting the Constitution of Australia, where he became known as a strong defender of his colony's interests.
 In 1901, he was elected to the new Federal Parliament representing the Division of East Sydney.